HoltechHard/project_course_parallel_supercomp/README.md

 The project have:

-1. Newton-cotes algorithm implemented in MPI + python
+1. Parallel version of Newton-cotes algorithm implemented in MPI + python
    file: newton_cotes_final1.py
-2. Newton-cotes algorithm implemented in MPI + C
+2. Parallel version of Newton-cotes algorithm implemented in MPI + C
    file: newton_cotes_vc14.c
-3. Newton-cotes algorithm implemented in Pthreads + C
+3. Parallel version of Newton-cotes algorithm implemented in Pthreads + C
    file: ncotes_pthreads_vc12.c
-4. Newton-cotes algorithm implemented in Open-MP + C
+4. Parallel version of Newton-cotes algorithm implemented in Open-MP + C
    file: ncotes_openmp_vc2.c
+5. Sequential version of Newton-cotes algorithm implemented in python
+   file: alg_newton_cotes_seq.py
 5. Library tinyexpr: library used for interpreter math-string functions and convert to
    mathematic function which calculate numerical value of math-function given any input
    (** necessary for implementations in C)